AdobeDocs/support-resources.en/help/adobe-success-portal/technical-persona/support-and-insights/manage-findings-adobe-success-portal.md

 **How are findings created?**

 Adobe teams regularly study the most common support issues and trends.
 Based on the insights they add new checks to the system.
-Once a day, the Success portal scans product data to detect issues – such as misconfigurations, stuck jobs, or anything that could lead to a system outage.
+Once a day, the [!DNL Adobe Success] portal scans product data to detect issues – such as misconfigurations, stuck jobs, or anything that could lead to a system outage.
 If a check finds something outside the safe range (as defined by Adobe’s product and support teams), it shows up as a finding.

 **Why are findings important**